syanco/human_mobility_wildlife/docs/project_notes.md

 **raw_data/**
 mosey.db - the pre-swap mosey (from April 2022)
-mosey_swap.db - the db with replacement studies that Deigo made. mosey_merge.db - the merged, complete raw db.
+mosey_swap.db - the db with replacement studies that Diego made. mosey_merge.db - the merged, complete raw db.

 **processed_data/**